emqx/eip/active/0036-support-environment-variable-emqx-security-profile.md

 * Ensure logs clearly show active profile and any compatibility behavior in `legacy`.
 * Keep behavior deterministic across node restart and cluster join.
+* For authentication chains in `hardened`, distinguish true authenticator no-match from security-relevant provider failure.
+Provider failure must stop the chain with authentication denied when the authenticator was applicable to the client.
 * For management API publish/subscribe:
   * Extend `emqx:publish/1` with opts which go to the underlying `emqx_broker:publish/2` opts.
 Add a new option `check_acl => boolean()`.
   * Extend `emqx_management_proto_v5:subscribe/3` to receive opts; extend channels to support `{subscribe, TopicFilters, Options}`.
 Add a new option `check_acl => boolean()`.